martinspaniol/Homelab/Kubernetes/GitOps/Plex Media Server/Readme.md

       echo "PMS library already exists, exiting."
       exit 0
     fi

     echo "No existing PMS library found."

-    echo "Installing curl"
-    apk --update add curl

-    echo "Downloading pms.tar file"
-    curl http://example.com/pms.tar -o /pms.tar
+    while [ ! -f /mnt/pms-backup/pms.tar ]; do
+      echo "Waiting for the database archive to be available..." sleep 2
+    done

     echo "pms.tar file available."
     echo "Creating Library folder"
     mkdir -p /config/Library

     echo "Extracting pms.tar file"
-    tar -xvf /pms.tar -C /config/Library
+    tar -xf /mnt/pms-backup/pms.tar -C /config/Library

-    echo "Deleting downloaded pms.tar file"
-    rm /pms.tar

     echo "Done."

+# ...

+extraVolumeMounts:
+  - name: pms-backup
+    mountPath: /mnt/pms-backup

+# ...

+extraVolumes:
+  - name: pms-backup
+    hostPath:
+      path: /mnt/pms-backup
+      type: Directory
 ```
-If there is not already an existing plex library, this script will download the _pms.tar_ file from the location you provoded.
-Then the content of this file is extracted to _/config/Library_.
+The _extraVolumeMounts_ variable specifies that we want to mount the directory to our init and pms container (although the init container would be sufficient).
+With _extraVolumes_ we create the necessary mount points for that.
+Finally if there is not already an existing plex library, the script will extract the _pms.tar_ file from the location you provided to _/config/Library_.